gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ## Base Layout
 ### Arrow Keys
 ![chordic-arrow-keys](./02-arrow-keys.png)
 **Arrows are used often and placed on the base layer**.
 This layout also makes the **arrow keys easy to be used with modifiers**.
-While I’ve seen the single-row DDR-style positioning of arrows (←↓↑→), the **inverted-T arrow configuration is more intuitive**.
+While I’ve seen the single-row DDR-style positioning of arrows (←↓↑→), the **inverted-T arrow key configuration is more intuitive**.
 The downside is that the “L” key is moved one space to its right.

 ### QWERTY (Default)